Traffic and Transportation Engineering is an important element of injury prevention through the facilitation of the safe movement of people and goods.

 If you have concerns regarding speeding, aggressive driving or the posted speed limit please review available options and contact Transportation and Public Works. |

-Traffic counts |
+Traffic Counts |

 What is it?